This Daikon Noodle Soup has got to be one of my favorite noodle soup recipes. It’s easy to make and will definitely make your taste buds happy.

 Kitchen Notes and Tips

-- The daikon noodles is the star of this recipe.
+- The daikon noodles are the star of this recipe.
 Use the vegetable spiral slicer mentioned in this post to make it easier for you to slice the Daikon and make it look like ramen-like noodles for this soup.

 - This recipe can be made vegan by replacing the butter with an equal amount of olive oil.

-This Daikon Noodle Soup pairs beautifully with the more robust flavors of caramelized onions and sautéed Portobello mushrooms.
+This easy Daikon Noodle Soup pairs beautifully with the more robust flavors of caramelized onions and sautéed Portobello mushrooms.
 You can also add bok choy to this daikon soup.

 - 4” Daikon radish root